 During the planning process, RIPA decided upon a set of six strategic initiatives, focusing primarily on bringing more visitors to the Park for non-permitted offerings.
 This strategic direction sets RIPA on the road to greater outreach to and involvement of the local communities through a range of new offerings.
 The new initiatives expand RIPA’s current work, and include an increased focus on the needs of the neighboring residents.
 Examples of new programs include: drop-in fitness activities; open wetlands and farm exploration days; tours of the wetlands, gardens and other Park features; greater opportunities for volunteers; and larger signature events each year for the community, to highlight the Island’s unique resources.

 Once the strategic direction was finalized, Wellspring worked with RIPA to outline specific action steps, assign responsibilities among staff, and lay out detailed resource requirements.
-We also planned for a staggered implementation timeline, based on each initiative’s potential impact, funding feasibility, and ease of implementation.
+We developed a staggered implementation timeline, based on each initiative’s potential impact, funding feasibility, and ease of implementation.